-The theory shows that earthquake sequences along parallel and intersecting faults are not random but are rather periodic or geometric.
+The Omega-theory shows that earthquake sequences along the parallel and intersecting faults are not random but periodic or geometric.
+These are the so-called Omega-sequences.
 These are the so-called Omega-sequences.
 To illustrate how such earthquake sequences work we can think of falling dominoes.
 If all dominoes are of equal size, the sequence of events is periodic.
 But if the dominoes form a geometric series the sequence of events is geometric.
 Thousands of such periodic and geometric earthquake sequences are constantly occurring in the Earth’s crust along the active faults.
 They, however, do not run independently, but interact with each other.
 The discovery of these interactions has led to a significant theoretical breakthrough in seismology.
 Earthquake sequences synchronise their rhythm and sometimes produce a large event at the same time.
 This is a well-known phenomenon in theoretical physics, called chaotic synchronisation.

 Tectonic waves and the Lithosphere-Atmosphere-Ionosphere Coupling (LAIC theory)

-Tectonic waves are not just a hypothetical construct.
-These are waves of deformation that can be directly observed based on the Earth’s crust degassing and consequent changes in the Atmospheric Chemical Potential (ACP).
-These observations represent the direct proof of the validity of both the theory and the LAIC theory.
+- Tectonic waves are not just a hypothetical construct.
+These are waves of deformation that can be directly observed based on the Earth’s crust degassing and consequent changes in the Atmospheric;

-Changes in radon emissions and ACP can be used for earthquake forecasting and issuing of major alarms in the earthquake preparation zones.
+- Changes in the radon emissions and ACP can be used for the nowcasting of earthquakes and issuing of major alarms in the earthquake preparation zones.

 More detailed information about the LAIC is available here.